guitarremote/statistical-learning-notes/ML-Notes.md

 * Regularization, significantly reduces the variance of the model, without substantial increase in its bias

 ### Questions testing understanding :
+* How to know if your model has high bias or high variance?
+Ans.
+We can know this by plotting learning curves.
+We plot the error on the training set and on the cross-validation set as functions of the number of training examples(randomly selected sets from training) for some set of training set sizes.
+In the typical *high bias* case, the cross-validation error will initially go down and then plateau as the number of training examples grow.
+(With high bias, more data doesn’t help beyond a certain point.)
+The training error will initially go up and then plateau at approximately the level of the cross-validation error (usually a fairly high level of error).
+So if you have similar cross-validation and training errors for a range of training set sizes, you may have a high-bias model and should look into generating new features or changing the model structure in some other way.
+In the typical *high variance* case, the training error will increase somewhat with the number of training examples, but usually to a lower level than in the high-bias case.
+(The classifier is now more flexible and can fit the training data more easily, but will still suffer somewhat from having to adapt to many data points.)
+The cross-validation error will again start high and decrease with the number of training examples to a lower but still fairly high level.
+So the crucial diagnostic is that the difference between the cross-validation error and the training set error is high.
+In this case, you may want to try to obtain more data, or if that isn’t possible, decrease the number of features.

+* How to reduce bias or reduce variance in your model?
+Ans.
+1) **Get more training examples** :
+More training examples will work when you have high variance.
+More training examples will not fix a high bias, because your underlying model will still not be able to approximate the correct function.
+2) **Smaller sets of features**:
+Smaller sets of features will work when you have higher variance.
+Ng says, if you think you have high bias, “for goodness’ sake don’t waste your time by trying to carefully select the best features”
+3)**Try to obtain new features**:
+This will work when the model is suffering from high bias

 * Does feature standardization improve model performance?
 Why do we need it?

 * What is the problem with having multicollinearity/ correlated features?

 * Does coarse classification of continuous variables improve model performance?

 * How bagging work for classification problems i.e., when the ressponse variable is *qualitative*?